Dohoff21/isim/README.md

 - **Immutable State**: Event progression creates new state rather than mutating existing
 - **Error Handling**: Graceful fallbacks for missing or invalid data

+### Mobile-First Design
+- **Touch Controls Positioning**: Placed navigation controls on the side of the screen to minimize hand movement for educators walking around during scenarios
+- **Component Structure**: Modular component architecture for maintainability and reusability
+- **Mobile UX Patterns**: Optimized touch targets and gestures for one-handed operation

 ## AI Tool Usage

 AI tools were leveraged throughout development: